 ZOOtroop Walking Trails

 When you visit the Oklahoma City Zoo, you are most likely coming to see the exotic animals and beautiful landscaping.
-You probably aren’t thinking of the health benefit you are receiving.
+You probably are not thinking of the health benefit you are receiving.
 And that’s exactly the reason ZOOtroop unveiled nine newly mapped walking trails in 2012.

 The walking trails were developed to showcase the healthy benefit of visiting the Oklahoma City Zoo.
 There are nine trails to choose from and range in distance from .32 miles to 2.87 miles.
 The varying distances allow even the most novice walker an opportunity to benefit from the trails.